 The first participant entered Muskingum County Family Dependency Court on November 18, 2015.
-As of December 31, 2018, there are twelve (12) female participants that meet weekly or bi-weekly with Judge Martin.
-Capacity for Muskingum County Family Dependency Court is approximately fifteen (15).
+As of December 31, 2019, there were fourteen (14) female participants and two (2) male participants that meet weekly or bi-weekly with Magistrate Smith.

 Family dependency courts in over twenty-one (21) other Ohio counties, and throughout the country have a documented history of success in keeping families afflicted with mental health issues and/or drug abuse issues intact through therapy, education, intensive supervision, and an emphasis on personal responsibility.
 Early indications are that the Muskingum Count Juvenile Court will experience similar success, which benefits the children of these families as well as the Muskingum County community.